-In 2006 I began working from home (part time).
-In 2013 when I started my small business, I decided to make the transition to full time work from home.
-Over the last 14 years, I've learned a thing or two about what makes working from home a productive, enjoyable, and most crucially a sustainable, experience, and what some of the common pitfalls are.
+In 2006 I began working remotely (part time).
+In 2013 when I started my first small business, I decided to make the transition to full time work from home.
+Over the last 14 years, I’ve learned a thing or two about what makes working from home a productive, enjoyable, and most crucially a sustainable, experience, and what some of the common pitfalls are.
 As unfortunate as it is that so many people have been furloughed or laid off due to the spread of COVID-19, many are also blessed to have jobs that allow them to work from home and I thought my experience might be helpful for someone.

 (As an aside, what happened to calling it “telework” or “telecommuting?”
 Maybe just stale branding?
 It does sound a little too 90’s I suppose…)

 If you have any kind of routine to get up and out the door on days you (used to) drive to the office, stick to your routine when working from home.
 How far you go is up to you but keeping your routine is all about mental priming.

 Have a dedicated workspace.
 You don’t need a separate home office to do this — even if you’re working out of a bedroom or your kitchen table, simply setting up your laptop, notedap, etc. as you typically would will help establish normalcy in your day.